yimethan/computer_vision_study/week1_2/README.md

 ## **Image processing pipeline**

-1. Acquisition and storage : image needs to be caputured, stored on device as a file
+1. Acquisition and storage : image needs to be captured, stored on device as a file
 2. Load into memory and save to disk : image needs to be read from the disk into memory, stored using data structure, and data structure needs to be serialized into an image file
 3. Manipulation, enhancement, and restoration
 + run few transformations no the image
 + enhance image quality
 + restore image from noise degradation
 4. Segmentation : to extract objects of interest
-5. Information extraction/representation : to repersent in alternative form
+5. Information extraction/representation : to represent in alternative form
 6. Image understanding/interpretation
   + Image classification (ex. whether an image contains a human object or not)
-  + Object recognition (ex. finding the locatino of the car objects in an image with a bounding box)
+  + Object recognition (ex. finding the location of the car objects in an image with a bounding box)

 - - -